static-web-server/static-web-server/docs/content/features/docker.md

 # Docker

 `SWS` has first-class [Docker](https://docs.docker.com/get-started/overview/) support.

-It provides a [Scratch](https://hub.docker.com/_/scratch) as well as the latest [Alpine Linux](https://hub.docker.com/_/alpine) Docker images.
+It is provided in three Docker image variants such as [Scratch](https://hub.docker.com/_/scratch), [Alpine](https://hub.docker.com/_/alpine) and [Debian](https://hub.docker.com/_/debian) images.

 ## OS/Arch

-Only the following operating systems and architectures are supported.
+All Docker images are [Multi-Arch](https://www.docker.com/blog/how-to-rapidly-build-multi-architecture-images-with-buildx/) and the following operating systems and architectures are supported.

 - `linux/386`
 - `linux/amd64`
 - `linux/arm/v6`
 - `linux/arm/v7`
 - `linux/arm64`

+!!! tip "SWS statically-linked binary"
+    All the Docker images use the SWS statically-linked binary, meaning that the binary is highly-optimized, performant, and dependency-free thanks to [musl libc](https://www.musl-libc.org/).

 View all images on [Docker Hub](https://hub.docker.com/r/joseluisq/static-web-server/).